Ahsiya, Business operations, USA

 I applied to this role thinking that I had no chance of success.
 But I gave the interviews a go and surprisingly got the job.
 In this role, I gained tremendous exposure to our R&D business and our patients’ perspectives world-wide.

-Two years into my role, GSK saw a new CEO take the helm.
+Two years into my role, Andrew Witty, GSK’s then CEO, took the helm.
 I vividly remember his first employee broadcast as he spoke passionately about the need for the industry to support global development through our most valuable resource – our human resource – specifically through skills-based volunteering.

 I was so inspired that I couldn’t fall asleep that night, and my head spun with ideas on how to optimise benefits for everyone involved in this GSK volunteering scheme that later evolved into PULSE.
 I remember sharing with my mom how inspired I was by our new CEO’s vision and she suggested I email him with my ideas.
 I almost didn’t send that email, but figured I had nothing to lose.
 Much to my surprise, a few days later, he responded by thanking me for my ideas and asking for my help to create the programme.
 I jumped at this once-in-a-lifetime opportunity, and that is how my current role was born!